sikuli/sikuli/docs/source/new-in-sikulix.rst

 * RC2: Extensions (jar-files containing complementary Sikuli features) can be downloaded from a repository managed by the Sikuli developers.
 As the first extension **Sikuli Guide** (an annotation tool - Windows and Mac only) is available.
 You may contribute your own extensions.
 	(see: :ref:`Extensions <sikuliextensions>`).

-* RC2: sikuli-script.jar together with the native libraries can now be used really standalone (only a few standards have to be followed), so it is easier now to integrate Sikuli with other IDE's, frameworks or applications and run scripts from commandline.
+* RC2: sikuli-script.jar together with the native libraries can now be used really standalone (only a few standards have to be followed), so it is easier now to integrate Sikuli with other IDE's, frameworks or applications and :ref:`run scripts from commandline <runsikuliscript>`.

-* RC2: sikuli-script.jar on commandline now accepts a new option -i, that starts up the interactive Jython with the Sikuli environment already initialized (for tests on the fly from commandline without the IDE).
+* RC2: sikuli-script.jar on commandline now accepts a :ref:`new option -i <sikuliscriptinteractive>`, that starts up the interactive Jython with the Sikuli environment already initialized (for tests on the fly from commandline without the IDE).

 * RC2: :py:meth:`Env.getSikuliVersion` returns the Sikuli version string.